How Is RPI Calculated?

 Just about every Selection Sunday when the Division I NCAA Men's Basketball Tournament field is announced, some pundit and insider will discuss how the selection committee can't ignore one team's RPI ranking from the regular season.

 But what is this strange college basketball metric?
 In a nutshell, the Rating Percentage Index combines a team's own winning percentage with the team’s strength of schedule.
 The formula is easy, but the actual RPI rating calculation takes some data mining.

-The Basic Formula
+The Basic RPI Formula

-If a team is undefeated and plays an equal number of games at home and on the road, it does not affect the RPI.
+If a team is undefeated and plays an equal number of games at home and on the road, it does not affect the RPI come the postseason seeding.
 Games against your team are not factored into the opponent's winning percentage.
-In other words, if Team B is 7-1, with the only loss coming to Team A, then their record for Team A's RPI would be considered 7-0.
-NCAA hockey uses a Pairwise ranking, which is a more complicated algorithm, to set its tournament field.
-Pairwise, however, includes the RPI as a factor, and the NCAA adjusts for any victories that would adversely lower a team's RPI.
+In other words, if Team B is 7-1, with the only loss coming to Team A, then that team’s record for Team A's RPI would be considered 7-0 in this rating system.

 Margin of victory and whether an opponent is a conference opponent or non-conference opponent are also things that are not considered when calculating this crucial metric.